Pathological limits in statistical mechanics: Introduction

 \section{Introduction}

-In mathematics, the term ``pathological object'', or ``monster'', refers to something whose behavior is unexpectedly bad, counter-intuitive, and inexplicable in terms of supposedly relevant theories.
-As a matter of fact, there are popular books\cite{counter1,counter2,counter3} titled "Counterexamples in analysis", "Counterexamples in topology" and "Counterexamples in probability", in which many of such counterexamples can be identified as typical pathological objects.
+In mathematics the term ``pathological object'', or ``monster'', refers to something whose behavior is unexpectedly bad, counter-intuitive, and inexplicable in terms of supposedly relevant theories.
+As a matter of fact, many of the so-called ``counterexamples'' in the books titled ``Counterexamples in analysis", ``Counterexamples in topology" and ``Counterexamples in probability"\cite{B1,B2,B3} can be deemed as typical pathological objects.

-One of the reasons behind those pathological objects is that basic concepts in analysis, such as infinitely small, infinitely large, limit and continuity, are simple but complex.
-If explained with help of examples, they appear to be intuitive and rudimentary; however if explained by the textbook concepts, which is intended to be theoretically rigorous and generally applicable, they possess certain amount of abstraction and intricacy.
-After they are incorporated with other concepts to build up more complex objects, the abstraction and intricacy possessed by them may turn themselves into more tricky ones.
-Professional mathematicians are fully aware of the risk.
-When they propose a new theory in mathematics, they spend, quite often, a lot of time and effort to recheck every building block of the theory.
+Part of the reason why mathematics, known as the queen of all sciences, has in itself so many troublesome objects is that basic concepts in analysis (calculus), such as infinitely small, infinitely large, limit, and continuity, are simple but complex.
+When described in the daily language, they seem elementary and plain; however, when defined as rigorous and widely applicable concepts, they must employ a certain degree of abstraction and indirectness.
+If they are used to build more sophisticated structures in mathematics or other sciences, the abstraction and indirectness involved in them may become obscure sources of mishandling or misunderstanding.
+Professional mathematicians are fully aware of this type of risk.
+When they come up with or encounter a new theory in mathematics, they often spend a lot of time and effort, much more than expected, finding out and clarifying every possible ambiguity related to the theory.

-Understandably, nonmathematicians pay less or no attention to things like that.
-According to some prominent physicists, mathematics could be described as a tool unreasonably effective in physical sciences\cite{wigner}.
-This description of mathematics has inspired and continue to inspire physicists to apply mathematics more diligently and more creatively.
-But one question may still remain in the mind of some physicists: In what sense and to what extent should we, as physicists, also pursue the mathematical rigor?
-Considering that a simple but ambiguous answer to this question would help no one, this paper is devoted to an example exemplifying that pathological objects in mathematics and half-baked ideas in physics may somehow find each other and result in long-lasting mistakes (reminding us of Murphy's law: anything that can go wrong will go wrong).
+Not surprisingly, non-mathematicians pay much less attention to this aspect of mathematics.
+In the physics community, there is a saying like this: mathematics is a tool unreasonably effective in natural sciences\cite{wigner}.
+Although the saying contains a lot of wisdom, inspired and continues to inspire many remarkable developments in physics, the other side of the issue cannot and should not be ignored completely.
+To promote a balanced awareness of the issue, this paper presents a case study showing that pathological objects in mathematics and half-baked ideas in physics have natural tendency to find each other and form seemingly plausible misconceptions (reflecting what Murphy's law tries to express: if anything can go wrong it will).